Best Places to Save Money: Secure and Grow Your Savings

 Why More People are Saving

-Americans are saving more money than ever, yet savings rates in the banks are at an all-time low.
-So how does a scenario like this happen?
+Americans are saving more money than ever, yet bank savings rates are at an all-time low.
+So, how does a scenario like this happen?

 We think primarily, COVID-19 has been an eye-opener for the world.
 On one hand, workers who were affected by job closures have likely realised that they didn’t have enough money saved to fall back on.
 While a tough lesson to learn, the fact that Americans have been successfully saving more money gives us hope.
 After all, having money saved is what enables you to weather economic storms (and seize opportunities when things are going well).

 On the other hand, business closures meant a lack of things to do.
-Movie theaters and aquariums closed, museums closed, and restaurants and shops closed.
-Pretty much all indoor, and many outdoor, businesses had to shut down for a good portion of the year.
-This also means that many families turned to other alternatives for entertainment, in other words: free.
+Movie theaters, aquariums, museums, restaurants, and shops all closed.
+Pretty much all indoor (and many outdoor) businesses had to shut down for a good portion of the year.
+This also means that many families turned to other alternatives for entertainment, in other words, free.
 Hiking, swimming, and being outdoors became more popular.
-Americans started saving more money by default, because so many businesses put a halt on operations.
+Americans started saving more money by default because so many businesses put a halt to operations.

 So not only are people choosing to create better savings habits, they’re also creating better spending habits.
 Now that you have the money, it’s time to ask—where is the best place to put your money?